 Practice deep watering.
 Water your plants deeper and less often.
 Deep watering encourages their roots to keep growing downwards, so they won’t need a lot of water.
-For instance, most shrubs and perennials need water to about 12 inches deep.
+For instance, most shrubs and perennials need water about 12 inches deep.
 Another crucial tip is to be sure you don’t water their stems, crowns, or leaves.
 This can lead to rotting or fungal infections.

 Use drip irrigation equipment.
 Xeriscaping experts endorse drip irrigation for drought-tolerant gardens.
-This guarantees proper watering supplied direct to your plants’ roots.
+This guarantees proper watering supplied directly to your plants’ roots.
 Need to stick to a budget?
 Build your own drip irrigation system with plastic bottles, PVC pipes, and more!
 These are quite easy to DIY with a little work and patience.

 Maintain your garden

 Of course, the key to a flourishing garden is to keep it well-maintained!
 Besides providing your plants with light and water, here are a few top tips for keeping your garden healthy and gorgeous:

 Reduce fertilizer use.
 Fertilizers stimulate rapid growth, which makes plants seek more water and need pruning.
 This can harm your plants and make them unhealthy.
 Try to avoid frequent fertilizing, particularly during the summer.
 If you think you need to fertilize, opt for slow-release fertilizers.